mattlz/prosemirror-blocknote-test/docs/prototype-alignment-plan.md

 - [ ] Provide a simple “create project + project brief document” mutation for prototype
 - [ ] Ensure it links the created document to the project
 - [ ] Return documentId for redirect to editor
+Checklist
+- [x] Provide a simple “create project + project brief document” mutation for prototype
+- [x] Ensure it links the created document to the project
+- [x] Return documentId for redirect to editor

 Add a new file `convex/projects.ts`: